 This document contains design drawings for a 15m high 109m3 elevated water tower constructed from pressed steel.

 The choice of sanitation technology in humanitarian crisis is based on various factors including the terrain, social and cultural norms and agency experience.
 There is the continued need for humanitarian response mechanisms to factor the environmental impact and sustainability of the technologies used in the provision of safe water supply and sanitation to affected communities.
 The acceptability of using ecological sanitation technologies such as Urine Diversion Dry Toilets (UDDT) in refugee contexts needs significant exploration.
 Using refugee camps in Dollo Ado as a case study, this paper outlines how the UDDT technology has been implemented in the context of protracted refugee camps, the successes and the areas needing further exploration to make it better able to be adopted across various refugee programmes and contexts.

-- Tags: Excreta / Urine ReUse, Excreta / Urine ReUse, Excreta / Urine ReUse, Excreta Composting, Excreta Composting, Excreta Composting, Excreta Management, Excreta Management, Excreta Management, Excreta Management, Excreta Treatment, and Excreta Treatment.
+Tags: Excreta / Urine ReUse, Excreta / Urine ReUse, Excreta / Urine ReUse, Excreta Composting, Excreta Composting, Excreta Composting, Excreta Management, Excreta Management, Excreta Management, Excreta Management, Excreta Treatment, and Excreta Treatment.
 Locations: Africa, Dollo Ado, East and Horn of Africa, Ethiopia, and Ethiopia.
-Languages: English, English, English, English, and English.
-Organisations: CDC, UNHCR, UNHCR, UNHCR, UNHCR, and WEDC.
-Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Research Documents, and WASH Research Documents.
+Languages: English, English, English, English, English, and English.
+Organisations: CDC, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and WEDC.
+Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Research Documents, and WASH Research Documents.